Skip to main content

 Jamie Buchanan

 Pythagoras’ theorem is one of the most important results in GCSE Maths.
 This guide is part of our complete GCSE Maths revision guide — start there for an overview of all topics and revision strategies.
-It connects the three sides of a right-angled triangle through an elegant relationship that has been used for thousands of years.
-Whether you are finding a missing side in a simple triangle or calculating the length of a diagonal in three dimensions, this theorem is essential.
+The theorem connects the three sides of a right-angled triangle through an elegant relationship that’s been around for thousands of years.
+Finding a missing side?
+Calculating a diagonal in 3D?
+You’ll need this.

 The Formula

-In any right-angled triangle, the square of the hypotenuse is equal to the sum of the squares of the other two sides:
+In any right-angled triangle, the square of the hypotenuse equals the sum of the squares of the other two sides:

 a² + b² = c²

 Here, c is the hypotenuse (the longest side, always opposite the right angle) and a and b are the two shorter sides.
-Identifying the hypotenuse correctly is the single most important step when using this theorem.
+Get the hypotenuse wrong and everything falls apart.
+Seriously.
+The pattern in mock-paper analyses is consistent: students who misidentify the hypotenuse lose every mark on the question, because the substitution is wrong from the very first line.

 How to Identify the Hypotenuse